 Based on the Sunshine Coast, Queensland, this program supports and enables participants to follow the basic principals of horticulture to promote overall health and wellbeing.
-This includes fun garden-based activities with simple techniques, information and guidance to grow fresh food, learn skills, rediscover hidden gardening skills, encourage social connections and enhance health within the participant’s home garden.
+This includes fun garden-based activities with simple techniques, information and guidance to grow fresh food, learn skills, rediscover hidden gardening skills, encourage social connections and enhance health within the participant’s home garden or a community organisation.

-Activities include discovering dirt, planting seedlings and shrubs, growing new plants, composting, nature art plus loads more!
-These are suitable for all abilities from the beginner gardener to seasoned green thumb and are customised to suit the need of individuals and their home garden environment.
+Activities include discovering dirt, planting seedlings and shrubs, homegrown foods, growing new plants, composting, nature art, harvesting and cooking, plus loads more!
+These are suitable for all abilities from the beginner gardener to seasoned green thumb and are customised to suit the need of individuals.